AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/french-employment-exercises.md

 E14TS500 : number of firms with more than 500 employees in the town

 ### Question 10
-What is the gender gap between men and women Net Salary/Hr from 18-50 years?
 What is the relationship between Total_Firms and Female (18-50) Net Mean Salaries in Towns?
 What is the relationship between Total_Firms and Male (18-50) Net Mean Salaries in Towns?